ºÃÉ«ÏÈÉú

 Strengthen the voice of neurology

-As new information becomes available from Congress or the administration, we will update this page.
-If you have any questions about how this shutdown may impact you or your patients, please contact us at advocacy@aan.com.
+If you have any questions about the shutdown or our advocacy, please contact us at advocacy@aan.com.